pimcore/data-hub/doc/10_GraphQL/01_Configuration/02_Schema_Settings.md

 # Schema Settings

-Schema settings define which data entities (data object classes, assets, documents) should be exposed via the endpoint.
-For assets and documents, default schemas are provided, for data object classes the schema can be defined in the field configuration.
+Schema settings define which data entities (Data Object classes, Assets, Documents) should be exposed via the endpoint.
+For Assets and Documents, default schemas are provided, for Data Object classes the schema can be defined in the field configuration.

 ![Add](../../img/graphql/schema_add.png)